Application Process

 Honolulu, HI 96822

-STEP 5: You may be contacted to participate in an online interview in July, 2023.
+STEP 5: You may be contacted to participate in an online interview between August 30 – September 3, 2022.
 In this interview, we will ask you more questions to get to know you better.
 We may also ask you to tell or show us how you would tackle/solve some real-world problems.
 If you are asked to come for an interview, you will be sent instructions on how to login and more information.

-Step 6: We will inform you of your acceptance into Project Hōkūlani by July, 2023.
-Please note that our application timeline is subject to change.
+Step 6: We will inform you of your acceptance into Project Hōkūlani between September 7 – 15, 2022.

 Questions?